On this page

 About the common hook set-up steps

-Okta event and inline hooks use outbound calls, which are received and parsed by an external service to implement additional custom functionality for your Okta implementation.
+Okta event and inline hooks use outbound calls, which an external service receives and parses to implement more custom functionality for your Okta implementation.

-A secure web server and application is a requirement to implement an Okta event or inline hook, and is referred to as the external service in these guides.
+A secure web server and application is a requirement to implement an Okta event or inline hook.
+The secure web server is referred to as the external service in these guides.

-For instructional purposes, the following guides for event hooks and inline hook types use the third-party site Glitch (opens new window), which functions as an online external service.
+For instructional purposes, the following guides for event hooks and inline hook types use the third-party site Glitch (opens new window).
+Glitch functions as an online external service.
 You can use the example code to quickly implement the hook and preview the functionality.

 Note: You can also use your own secure web server to implement the sample code.